MonteiroEtAl/OpenWMB/README.md

 To install and use the battery, you need to download the folder that contains the version of the battery that is compatible with your operating system (Windows or Mac OS) and fulfils your language requirements — Portuguese (PT) or English (EN).
 Left-click on the folder that you intend to download.
 Next, left-click on the option “View raw”.
 When the download is completed, unzip the OpenWMB folder and paste it on your desktop.
 Open the main folder of the battery and read the file called “IMP_what_is_in_this_folder” to get acquainted with the contents of the OpenWMB.
 Next, read the installation, user, and interpretation guides to learn how to install and use the battery and how to interpret data collected and processed by the scripts included in the battery.

 ## Compatibility
-The OpenWMB is compatible with Microsoft Windows (Vista or above) and Apple Mac OS (the battery was tested in macOS Ventura, versão 13.2.1).
+The OpenWMB is compatible with Microsoft Windows (Vista or above) and Apple macOS (the battery was tested in macOS Ventura, versão 13.2.1).

 ## Recommendations
 We recommend using a mouse to administrate the battery, especially if you intend to employ the multimodal and/or the symmetry span.